multiOTP/multiotp/README.md

 CHANGE LOG OF RELEASED VERSIONS
 ===============================
 ```
+2022-10-21 5.9.3.1 FIX: Better special characters support in username and password
+                   ENH: The locked accounts list now also list the temporary delayed accounts
+                   ENH: Accounts with Without2FA tokens can now also be stored in cache
+2022-08-10 5.9.2.1 ENH: Enhanced Without2FA support, bypassing the 2FA in Credential Provider
-2022-08-10 5.9.2.1 ENH: Command -iswithout2fa added as a CLI option (to check if a token is needed)
+                   ENH: Command -iswithout2fa added as a CLI option (to check if a token is needed)
 2022-06-17 5.9.1.0 ENH: Enhanced multiOTP Credential Provider
                    ENH: Additional CLI option -nt-key-only added
 2022-05-26 5.9.0.3 FIX: Issue with /run/php when a Docker container is restarted